KeksTheAllmighty/kekstheallmighty.github.io/index.md

 ## Student Research Assistant @ TU Darmstadt

+November 2017 - June 2018
 January 2019 - July 2019

 - Developed Wordpress PHP plugin for submission of cyber crime reports.
 - Designed a PoC of a Hyperledger Smart-Contract.
 - Implemented a Python LSTM model to forecast Linux machine's vulnerability.
+- Django backend was implement to interact with the application.

 # Projects

 ## Financial Data Science & DevOps

-- Used Freqtrade to trade crypto.
+- Configured Freqtrade to trade crypto.
-- Configured trading strategy backtest process.
+- Implemented trading strategy backtest process.
-- Created a Python Flask website to showcase machine learning approach for price forecasting.
+- Created a Python Flask website to showcase machine learning approach for stock price forecasting.
-- Configured GitHub Workflows to build Google Cloud instances with Ansible and Packer.
+- Configured GitHub Workflows to build and deploy Google Cloud instances with Ansible and Packer.

 ## Online-Shop

 - Wordpress website for selling sewing pattern PDF files.
-- Configured infrastracture for file sharing as well as easy cropping and rendering of the sewing pattern PDF files.
+- Configured infrastracture for file sharing as well as python interface for easy cropping and rendering of the sewing pattern PDF files.
 - Configured Facebook Ads, Google Ads, Etsy.
 - [Link](https://moam-patterns.com/)

 ## Social Media Automation

 - Developed Python application to analyze trending topics using Google Trends.
-- Developed another Python application to automate video cutting process.
+- Developed another Python application to automate video cutting process using moviepy.
 - Automated Instagram, Youtube and Pinterest content upload.

 ## Other